 For a dog whistle to be effective, it relies on being an aversive.
 Aversives refer to an unpleasant tool that owners use in training.
 Aversives can range from stern scoldings to spanking and shock collars.
 On the other hand, dog whistles may not even be effective at all.

 Increases Problematic Behavior

-Punishment-based training is not only less effective, but it actually increases problematic behavior.
+Punishment-based training is not only less effective but it increases problematic behavior.

 This was observed by Applied Animal Behavior Science.
 Researchers found that owners who used punishment-based methods had dogs that had more anxious and excitable behavior.
-This shows that punishment does not lessen problematic behavior but, in fact, achieves the opposite.
+This shows that punishment does not lessen problematic behavior but achieves the opposite.